deppen8/prospect/README.md

 #### `Transects`

 Transects are probably the most common type of coverage.
-They are represented in SurveySim by lines.
+They are represented in Prospect by lines.
 The user will also specify a buffer distance around the lines that represents the "sweep width".
 Artifacts or features within the sweep width are "eligible" to be observed in the survey.
 Whether they are *actually* observed depends on the suite of all factors like ideal observation rate, surface visibility, and surveyor skill.

 #### `Radial`